Twenty Twenty Theme: Blog Better with the WordPress Default Theme

-- Only a few pre-built pages which are not enough even for a starter website (if you are switching from another WordPress theme, you won’t have access to demo content).
+- Only a few pre-built pages are not enough even for a starter website (if you are switching from another WordPress theme, you won’t have access to demo content).

-By the way, you can find all the needed recommendations in the Twenty Twenty documentation (references to the appropriate size for images, logos, widget areas, etc.) to give your website a more professional look.
+By the way, you can find all the needed recommendations in WordPress Twenty Twenty documentation (references to the appropriate size for images, logos, widget areas, etc.) to give your website a more professional look.

 We’ll show you that with a little extra help from the Getwid Gutenberg add-on, Twenty Twenty can be even more awesome at landing pages, art projects, business cards, portfolios, etc. You’ll see that with the right tool, there is little you can’t do in Gutenberg.